Self-consistent microscopic calculations for electron captures on nuclei in core-collapse supernovae

 The theoretical framework employed for calculating EC rates in this work is based on the relativistic EDF theory with the momentum-dependent D3C$^*$ interaction \cite{PhysRevC.105.055801,PhysRevC.71.064301,PhysRevC.93.025805}.
 The initial nuclear basis is determined within the finite-temperature Hartree-Bardeen-Cooper-Schrieffer (FT-HBCS) theory assuming spherical symmetry \cite{PhysRevC.102.065804,PhysRevC.96.024303}.
-Besides keeping the computational time manageable, such an approximation is reasonable since beyond $T \sim 2$ MeV, as in the collapse phase, most nuclei become spherical \cite{PhysRevC.109.014318}.
-Unlike our previous work in Refs. \cite{ney2022elucidating,PhysRevC.105.055801} which contained a simple monopole interaction, in the particle-particle channel, the pairing part of the more sophisticated Gogny D1S interaction is employed \cite{VRETENAR2005101} with overall interaction strength $V_{pair}$ determined to reproduce pairing gaps of semi-magic isotopic chains.
+Besides keeping the computational time manageable, such an approximation is reasonable since beyond $T \approx 2$ MeV, as in the collapse phase, most nuclei become spherical \cite{PhysRevC.109.014318}.
+The computational framework used in this work is detailed in Refs. \cite{Ravlic2025a,PhysRevC.105.055801}, with a key difference that the particle-particle channel employs the pairing part of the more sophisticated Gogny D1S interaction \cite{VRETENAR2005101} with overall interaction strength $V_{pair}$ determined to reproduce pairing gaps of semi-magic isotopic chains.
 The final states are determined within the finite-temperature relativistic QRPA in the charge-exchange channel (FT-pnRQRPA) \cite{PhysRevC.102.065804,PhysRevC.101.044305,PhysRevC.104.054318}.
 In order to obtain the expressions for the EC rates, we employ the current-current form of the weak-interaction Hamiltonian as in Refs. \cite{PhysRevC.6.719,PhysRevC.105.055801}.
+The rates include finite-momentum transfer corrections, as detailed in Ref. \cite{PhysRevC.6.719}, and we neglect effects of the electron screening on the rates, as it can be included phenomenologically \cite{JUODAGALVIS2010454}.
 Apart from the allowed Gamow-Teller (GT) transitions, we also consider the first-forbidden (FF) $J^\pi = 0^-, 1^-$ and $2^-$ transitions, which largely determine the EC rate for neutron-rich nuclei.
 We assume that nuclei are fully ionized with the Fermi-Dirac distribution of electrons in the plasma, meaning that together with the nuclear properties, the rates are a function of the temperature $T$ and a product of stellar density with the electron-to-baryon ratio $\rho Y_e$.
 The EC rates can be expressed through the electron neutrino spectral functions $n(E_\nu)$ \cite{PhysRevC.64.055801}